 - Most significant landmark – Lake Erie

-- Best free activity – Buffalo Harbor State Park
+- Free activity – Buffalo Harbor State Park

-- Best activity for kids – The Buffalo Zoo
+- Activity for kids – The Buffalo Zoo

-- Best activity for adults – Buffalo and Erie County Botanical Gardens
+- Activity for adults – Buffalo and Erie County Botanical Gardens

-- Best food – Pearl Street Grill & Brewery
+- Place to eat – Pearl Street Grill & Brewery

-- Best all-around accommodation – Buffalo Marriott at LECOM HARBORCENTER
+- Place to stay – Buffalo Marriott at LECOM HARBORCENTER

 1. Buffalo and Erie County Botanical Gardens